 You are responsible for submitting all blood, urine, cytology, and histopathology samples on your cases.
 Please ask the clinicians if you have questions regarding which tests to request on the appropriate forms.
 The clinicians will also review the histopathology request forms prior to submission.
-Clinicians will be responsible for submitting anesthesia requests, and the Ophthalmology Service does not complete separate surgery request forms.
+Remember anesthesia requests need to be in NO LATER THAN 3:30pm.
+The Ophthalmology Service does not complete separate surgery request forms.
 You are responsible for calling owners and giving them an update for all hospitalized patients once daily in the evening (this will be confirmed with the clinicians when a patient is hospitalized).
 All communications need to be logged in Instinct.
 Owners should also be called when we receive any laboratory results (you should consult with one of the clinicians before you call the owner).